fincs/SciTE4AutoHotkey/README.md

 Building SciTE4AutoHotkey
 -------------------------

 In order to do so, follow the instructions in the *scipatches* folder.
-When done building, copy the following files to the following locations:
+When done building, copy SciTE.exe and SciLexer.dll to the /source folder.

-* SciTE.exe and SciLexer.dll -> source/
-* dbguihlp.dll -> source/debugger/

 Afterwards, download the current [portable build](http://www.autohotkey.net/~fincs/SciTE4AutoHotkey_3/SciTE4AutoHotkey_v3_beta5a_Portable.zip) in order to get some files from it: